signalapp/libsignal-service-java/README.md

-# libtextsecure-java
+# signal-service-java

-A Java library for communicating via TextSecure.
+A Java library for communicating via Signal.

-## Implementing the Axolotl interfaces
+## Implementing the Signal Protocol interfaces

-The axolotl encryption protocol is a stateful protocol, so libtextsecure users need to implement the storage interface `AxolotlStore`, which handles load/store of your key and session information to durable media.
+The Signal encryption protocol is a stateful protocol, so libsignal-service users need to implement the storage interface `SignalProtocolStore`, which handles load/store of your key and session information to durable media.

 ## Creating keys